- Don’t forget to cite your sources…use the Citation Maker to create your citations.

 - North American Indian Religions – from the Encyclopedia of Religions e-book, in the Gale Virtual Reference Library (in InfoTrac)

 - Anishinaabemowin ~ this tribe’s web site includes specific legends (click on English translation), detailed information about their ceremonies, and more – use the circle menu in the top left

-- The Canadian Encyclopedia: Aboriginal Peoples ~ the link for Native Peoples is in the middle column, under “Subjects and Subtopics.”
+- The Canadian Encyclopedia: Indigenous Peoples ~ the link for Native Peoples is in the middle column, under “Subjects and Subtopics.”
 Subtopics include: Religion & Spirituality, articles on relevant issues, and information on Native tribes.

 - Canadian Museum of Civilization’s First Peoples of Canada ~ online exhibits on First Peoples and Aboriginal Heritage; scroll down this list of topics to “Our Origins” or “Beliefs”

 - iPortal: Indigenous studies portal research tool ~ from the University of Saskatchewan